Libin-4821/Libin-4821/README.md

 # Hi, I'm Libin S 👋

-I'm a sophomore B.Tech student with specialization in Artificial Intelligence and Data Science at Rajalakshmi Institute of Technology.
+I'm a pre - final year B.Tech student with specialization in Artificial Intelligence and Data Science at Rajalakshmi Institute of Technology.
 I'm passionate about solving real-world problems using data, AI, and IoT.

 ## 🚀 My skills